HankB/ZFSsupport/README.md

 `myzfs.pl` and `MyZFS.pm` is in testing in a ~test! production environment.

+### (tardy) status update

+The scripts have been in use for years in a home lab production environment and generally perform well.
+There were some issues with bandwidth usage (due to stupid creation of a huge test file in a directory that gets backed up) and for that reason, code was added to prevent transmission of a dump file to the remote if it exceeded a specified size.

+The other problem is that as my `~Documents` directory grew, the first of the month backup also grew.
+A solution to this was to create an `~Archive` directory where files not in active use could be moved.
+The plan is to use ZFS send/receive to mirror the `~Archive` directory from the client to the server.
+This will keep them out of the first of the month copy and they will then not be duplicated monthly on the server.
+This is the first time ZFS is used client -> server and introduces another complication in that there is no way to differentiate client -> server snapshots from server ->  remote snapshots.
+For this purpose the host name (where the snapshot is recorded) is being added to the snapshot name. \<filesystem\>.yyyy-mm-dd becomes \<filesystem\>.\<hostname\>.yyyy-mm-dd.

 ## Errata

 A (not sufficient) search was performed prior to beginning this with the